yardenavraham/Recipes-App/README.md

 <h1 align="center">:woman_cook: Recipes web application :woman_cook:</h1>

 ## :pencil2: About The Project
-This recipes application helps users to search recpies they like.
+This recipes application helps users to search recipes they like.
 By clicking on recipe you can get more inforamtion and the ingridients.
 The recipes are taken from Sponnacular [api](https://spoonacular.com/food-api).

 ## :star: Built with